benz0li/ghc-musl/README.md

 If that is not acceptable for your situation, use images with the `int-native` subtag.
-These images provide a GHC that links against the Haskell-native big-integer backend and produces *statically linked* binaries that and are not subject to GMP's licensing restrictions.
+These images provide a GHC that links against the Haskell-native big-integer backend and produces *statically linked* binaries that are not subject to GMP's licensing restrictions.
 :information_source: Available for versions 9.6.7, 9.8.4, 9.10.1, 9.12.2 and
 later.